 This exciting snorkeling trip visits some of the less traveled areas of the Coral Triangle of Indonesia, Siladen Island in Sulawesi and Nunukan Island in Borneo.
 These islands and those close by have some of the most diverse reefs and richest numbers of marine life in the world.
+The 2021 trip to these destinations has a reversed itinerary, check it out here.

 This trip is being run by our new partner and friend Ben and his team.
 Based in the U.K., they are experts in the Coral Triangle, run amazing excursions, and have a great appreciation for the underwater world.